FIFA Rankings: India move up a spot | Goal.com

 Among the trio, Qatar (57) and Afghanistan (151) have seen their ranks drop by two places while Bangladesh (187) have maintained their place.

 After 120 international fixtures held in the month of October, the top five remain unchanged after Portugal had made their entry at the fifth spot in September.
-Belgium continue to lead at the summit, followed by France, Brazil and England as Spain and Argentina move in at sixth and eighth respectively.
+Belgium continue to lead at the summit, followed by France, Brazil and England as Spain (6th, +1) and Argentina (8th, +1) have interchanged places with Uruguay (7th, -1) and Croatia (9th, -1) respectively.